 27. Increase government investment in clean energy innovation, private sector engagement, and dissemination of advanced technologies to facilitate joint research and information sharing.
 Encourage collaboration among relevant research laboratories and institutes to promote the development of innovative clean energy technologies.

+Encourage transition of the governance systems of the electricity sector to enable innovative technologies and new business models to take advantage of the opportunities that renewables provide.

+Improve the design, operation and planning of the power system in order to enable integration of higher shares of renewable power generation.
+Establish the regulatory frameworks to account for the cost structure of variable renewable energy integration, to allow for new services and revenue channels, and to support new business models.

-28. Launch and fund a green energy technology center in Astana to achieve the goals of the Clean Energy Ministerial Mission Innovation and like approaches to encourage technology development, promotion, transfer and capacity building towards a green economy.
+28. Welcome a green energy technology center in Astana to achieve the goals of the Clean Energy Ministerial Mission Innovation and like approaches to encourage technology development, promotion, transfer and capacity building towards a green economy.

 29. Support research and development and the commercial introduction of clean energy technology, capital, and management skills to support needed transitions.

-30. Encourage local manufacturing of energy efficient and cleaner energy equipment that contributes to cost-effective job creation.
+30. Encourage sustainable manufacturing of energy efficient and cleaner energy equipment that contributes to cost-effective job creation.

 31. Establish capacity building and qualification programmes for engineers, technicians and workers involved in the design and implementation of energy efficiency and cleaner energy solutions.